Royalphax/UltimateSheepWars/README.md

 > ## WARNING
-> This plugin is no longer supported actively.
+> This plugin is no longer supported by its main developer.
 It's here to allow you to contribute to it and take advantage of its strengths.
 But I know that some weaknesses need to be fixed (dependency integration, some repetitive bugs, etc.).
 > I worked 6 years on this plugin, now I'm older, I've more responsabilities and I don't have time anymore for it...
 But I trust the plugin developers community and deeply hope that this plugin will be maintained.

 > **Feel free to work directly on it as I will accept any relevant Pull Request.**